Pizza vs. Pasta — Health Impact and Nutrition Comparison

 Pizzas are overall richer in minerals compared to pasta.
 Pizza is richer in calcium, iron, phosphorus, and manganese.
 However, pizza is considered high in pizza.

 Similar to minerals, pizza has a better vitamin profile than pasta.
 They are richer in folate, vitamin A and B1.

-It is important to take into consideration the different topics and sauces that are added to both pizza and pasta.
+It is important to consider the different topics and sauces that are added to both pizza and pasta.
 As mentioned above, the pasta taken into consideration is plain cooked pasta.
-On other hand, the pizza taken into consideration is a thin-crusted, tomato sauce with cheese pasta.
+On the other hand, the pizza taken into consideration is a thin-crusted tomato sauce with cheese pasta.
 As the toppings and sauces change, the nutritional content changes with them.